ProST: Progressive Sub-task Training for Pareto-Optimal Multi-agent Systems Using Small Language Models: Multi-Agent Design for AppWorld

 \subsection{Multi-agent Architecture}

 Solving \appworld{} tasks require identifying sub-tasks that can solve each complex problem via writing code and self-reflection \cite{madaan2023self}.
 Agents in multi-agent systems work in collaboration to solve such tasks, where each has its specific responsibilities.
 Such architectures have been used in \citet{qiao-etal-2024-autoact} (plan, tool, and reflect agents) and \citet{shi-etal-2024-learning} (grounding, execution, and review agents).
-Accordingly, our multi-agent system also comprises of similar elements: an \orchestrator{} that generates and delegates sub-tasks, an \exec{} that writes code to interact with \appworld{}, and a \critic{} that provides feedback to \exec{}.
+Accordingly, our multi-agent system (refer to Figure~\ref{fig:enter-label}) also comprises of similar elements: an \orchestrator{} that generates and delegates sub-tasks, an \exec{} that writes code to interact with \appworld{}, and a \critic{} that provides feedback to \exec{} (see prompt in Figure \ref{prompt:orchestrator}).

 \paragraph{\orchestrator{}} This agent decomposes the task into subtasks with specific goals and execution plan. \orchestrator{} operates iteratively, executing one subtask after another and handling execution failures by \textit{dynamic decomposition strategy},i.e., further decomposing the subtask \citep{prasad2024adaptasneededdecompositionplanning}.